N00240003/AWD-CA1-N00240003/readme.txt

 //AWD - CA1 : Start of Artpiece-Essay-App-2025

+//Intro
+The purpose of this CA was to develop a simple web appplication using the Laravel framework.
+Simply put, Laravel is an environment with tools and ready-made features to make building web applications easier.
+My Artpiece-Essay-App-2025 is at the moment

 Topic=Model : Artpieces
+-model
 -mvc
 -A controller is the 'middleman': it decides what action is needed, asks the Model to talk to the database, and then passes the data to the View for display.
 -migrations